blcu-nlp/GEC-Reading-List/README.md

 *  Masahiro Kaneko, Masato Mita, Shun Kiyono, Jun Suzuki, Kentaro Inui.
 2020.
 [Encoder-Decoder Models Can Benefit from Pre-trained Masked Language Models in Grammatical Error Correction](https://arxiv.org/pdf/2005.00987.pdf).
 In Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics, pages 4248–4254 July 5 - 10, 2020. c 2020 Association for Computational Linguistics.(BERT)

+*  Fan Yin1, Quanyu Long2, Tao Meng3, and Kai-Wei Chang.
+2020.
+[On the Robustness of Language Encoders against Grammatical Errors](https://arxiv.org/pdf/2005.05683.pdf).
+In Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics, pages 3386–3403 July 5 - 10, 2020. c 2020 Association for Computational Linguistics(BERT)

 <h2 id="OTHER"> OTHER </h2>